ilorez/shells/README.md

 ### Notes:
 - Supported colors include `black`, `red`, `green`, `yellow`, `blue`, `purple`, `cyan`, and `white`.
 - The script uses `figlet` to display the name in the specified font.
+- The script uses `lolcat` for color output if it is installed.
 - The script will display the name in all available figlet fonts if the `--all` flag is provided.
 - The script will prompt to install `figlet` if it is not already installed.
 - The script will prompt to install `lolcat` if it is not already installed for color output.